ericoporto/ags-manual-wiki/Character.md

 Gets/sets the character's current scaling level.

-This property can always be read, and returns the character's current zoom level, which will be between 5 and 200 (the default being 100 if they are not currently scaled).
+This property can always be read, and returns the character's current zoom level.
+The default value is 100 if they are not currently scaled.

 You can only set the value of this property if [`ManualScaling`](Character#charactermanualscaling) is enabled for the